expra-frankfurt/wise25/lecture/content/lifos.md

 #### Edit the README

-Among the first things you will see when you scroll down within your project is the description text below, which is actually the content of the `README.md` file.
+Among the first things you will see when you scroll down within your project is the description text below, which is actually the content of the `README.<area>md` file.
 A **README file** is a simple markdown document (a file with a .md ending) which - as the name suggests - is there to be **read first** and provide some information on what is in the repository.
 Like a short tutorial, it explains all parts of the project and what to think about when using them.

 Within this tutorial, you will also find a "ToDo" list.
-To fulfill the second task on the list, *"Change the title of this README to your group project title"*, you'll need to edit the "README.md" file.
+To fulfill the second task on the list, *"Change the title of this README to your group project title"*, you'll need to edit the "README.<area>md" file.

 To edit, follow these steps:

-1. Click on the file name *README.md*.
+1. Click on the file name *README.<area>md*.
 2. Click on the blue *Edit* button.
 3. In the dropdown menu, select *Edit single file* (this is the easiest option).